Chapter 17 - Resources for Primary Care

 - English Federation of Disability Sport Organisation that supports and promotes sport for people with disabilities.
 Helps you find activities to suit the individual if you are disabled.

-Tips for GP’s in promoting Physical Activity Guidelines (PAG).
+Tips for health professionals’s in promoting Physical Activity Guidelines (PAG).

 - Display the infographic PAG in a prominent place in your waiting rooms.